JujuAdams/GameMakerLibraries/README.md

 &nbsp;

-**If you'd like to add your work to this list, please make a pull request!**
+**If you'd like to add a link to this list, please make a pull request.**

 &nbsp;